fatih/gb-example/README.md

 ```

 * Your code is always under `src/`.
 The code should be organized in packages.
+* Packages should be in Go style and have proper layout.
+Here we use
+  `github.com/fatih/gb-example` folder and all our packages are inside that
+  folder.
-* We have two packages under `src/`:
+* We have two packages under `src/github.com/fatih/gb-example/`:
 	1. `util` is package, which can be imported by others.
-It uses the third party package `github.com/fatih/camelcase`
+It uses the third
+	   party package `github.com/fatih/camelcase`
 	2. `cmdname` is a `main` package that can be executed once build.
+It
-It imports `util`.
+	   imports `util`.
-* `util` is using a third party package, we fetched and stored it under the `vendor/` directory.
+* `util` is using a third party package, we fetched and stored it under the
+  `vendor/` directory.
 This is done with `gb fetch github.com/fatih/camelcase`.
+* vendor directory doesn't need the `manifest` file.
+It's up to you have you
+  store the dependencies.
+You can even left it out and have virtual file system
+  attached to it on your local server.
+It doesn't matter for gb.
-* `gb` put main packages under the `bin/` directory once you build the project with `gb build`
+* Main packages are put under the `bin/` directory once you build the project
+  with `gb build`
-* We run all tests with `gb test all`, which runs the tests for all packages under `src/`.
+* We run all tests with `gb test all`, which runs the tests for all packages
-* Packages should be in Go style and have proper layout.
-Here we use `github.com/fatih/gb-example` folder and all our packages are inside that folder.
-This is also handy, as you can just copy the folder to a `$GOPATH` and it'll compile if you have the necessary dependencies.
+  under `src/`.
-* We don't recommended to have stdlib style packages, such as the example `notgood` package.
+* We don't recommended to have stdlib style packages, such as the example
+  `notgood` package.
 * We use `travis` for CI integration.
-Check the `.travis.yml` file out how to integrate `gb` into other CI services.
+Check the `.travis.yml` file out how to
+  integrate `gb` into other CI services.
+* Having a proper layout under `src/` is also handy, as you can just copy the
+  folder `src/github.com/gb-example/fatih` to a `$GOPATH` and it'll compile if
+  you have the necessary (and correct) dependencies in your `$GOPATH`.

 # Contribute